Kevin and Bean: Kevin

 Kevin was born Kevin Beyeler in Phoenix, Arizona on March 29, 1962.
-He was married to Melissa Ryder until they separated in 2017.
+He was married to Melissa Beyeler until they separated in 2017.
 Kevin and Melissa run the Friends and Helpers Foundation, based out of Encino, California.
+Kevin has since married actress Merrin Dungey.

-Since January 2021, Kevin hosts "Great News with Kevin and Mike" with former "Kevin and Bean" producer and former Loveline co-host Mike Catherwood.
+In January 2021, Kevin began hosting "Great News with Kevin and Mike" with former "Kevin and Bean" producer and former Loveline co-host Mike Catherwood.
 The YouTube series derives from a weekly "Kevin and Bean" segment.

-Beginning in February 2021, Kevin co-hosts afternoon drive on KLOS with former KROQ DJ Doug "Sluggo" Roberts.
+From February 2021 to September 2024, Kevin co-hosted the "Kevin & Sluggo" afternoon drive show on KLOS with former KROQ DJ Doug "Sluggo" Roberts.

 Bean

-Baxter was born on November 14, 1959 and resided until his early teens in Bingley, Bradford, West Yorkshire, England.
+Baxter was born on November 14, 1959, and resided until his early teens in Bingley, Bradford, West Yorkshire, England.
 He graduated from Bowie High School in Bowie, Maryland, in 1977, and speaks with an American accent.
 He claims to suffer from memory loss, due to a childhood injury sustained from a car accident.

 He is married to Donna H. (Mendivil) Baxter, who works as a fashion designer.

 After moving from L.A. to Seattle (and later, New Orleans) Bean continued with the show by broadcasting from a room in his house where he had a sound mixing board, recording equipment, a video monitor showing staff in the KROQ studio in Los Angeles, a computer and a microphone attached to a high-quality phone line.